mainmatter/mainmatter.com/src/cases/aleph-alpha.md

 The plan: Build a **distributed data pipeline in Rust** in order to process the data in a reasonable amount of time.

 But, as all startups, Aleph Alpha has to deal with **limited resources**.
-Their Engineering team must ensure that the existing product platform is running smoothly: they won't neglect their existing customers for the sake of a new project!
+Their engineering team must ensure that the existing product platform is running smoothly: They won't neglect their existing customers for the sake of a new project!
 That's where we at Mainmatter come into the picture.